Cinema legend Dilip Kumar dies at 98, tributes pour in | Entertainment

 Manoj Bajpayee tweeted that Dilip Kumar will always remain irreplaceable.

 ''No One like you!
 Have a great journey from here on master...
-Rest in peace,'' the ''Family Man'' actor wrote.
+Rest in peace,'' the ''Family Man'' actor said.

-Filmmaker Hansal Mehta called him ''the greatest'' and wrote, ''There will never be another Dilip Kumar.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)